-- Improved access to health, health practices and well-being; - Education and digital literacy; - Improved practices in agricultural and food industries; - Energy, green economy, circular economy and clean environment; - Improved practices in manufacturing industries and product quality; - Logistics automation; - Tourism digitalization; - Access to markets (information, logistics, business management, skills); - Introduction of competitiveness-enhancing practices (such as digitalized inventory management); - Digital Certification; - e-commerce and improved supply chains; - Cyber security and fintech; - Financial inclusion (such as agricultural insurance); - Other areas related to SDGs;
+- Improved access to health, health practices and well-being

+- Education and digital literacy

+- Improved practices in agricultural and food industries

+- Energy, green economy, circular economy and clean environment

+- Improved practices in manufacturing industries and product quality

+- Logistics automation

+- Tourism digitalization

+- E-commerce and improved supply chains

+- Cyber security and fintech

+- Improved access to and delivery of Public Services (at the local and/or central level).
+Pilots could be implemented in partnership with Governmental Agencies, LPAs, schools, hospitals, other)

+- \circ $\;$ Other related to SDGs.